leituo56/SocialNetworkArtist_CMPE272_Group6/README.md

 SocialNetworkArtist_CMPE272_Group6
 ==============

-> This is a team project for CMPE272 Class
+> This is a team project for CMPE272 (Spring 2014)
-> in San Jose State University
+> at San Jose State University
  - Team 6 project
- - Field: Web Developing - Social Network
+ - Field: Web Development - Social Network
- - Title: Social Network for Photographers
+ - Title: Social Network for Professional Photographers

 Dirctory
 -----------